TungstenTransformation/KTScripts/TableScriptingFramework.md

     * correct procedure codes??
     * check (and correct?) running total rows in the tables
  1. **Post Processing**
-    * Remove from all tables the rows and columns that are of no interest to HealthLogic.
+    * Remove from all tables the rows and columns that are of no interest to the customer.
 (We may have extracted more than they need)
     * Generate table metadata for benchmarking tables in a locator **SL_TableMetadata**
       * TableRowCount
       * TableCellCount (ignore empty cells)